Quantum verification and estimation with few copies: Entanglement verification

-In searching for worthwhile tasks, it is not a contentious statement that entanglement represents a crucial resource in many quantum-information protocols \cite{horodecki2009quantum}.
-For this reason, the task of entanglement verification has by necessity spurred the development of a variety of different approaches over the past years \cite{friis2019entanglement}.
-Traditionally, the methods of detection (see \cite{friis2019entanglement, guhne2009entanglement} for a focused review) rely on the estimation of expectation values of observables linked to certain fundamental inequalities, such as is the case of entanglement witnesses~\cite{guhne2009entanglement, terhal2000bell,bruss2002reflections}, Bell inequalities~\cite{baccari2017efficient,rabelo2011device,werner2001bell} or the use of quantum Fisher information~\cite{akbari2019entanglement,hyllus2012fisher,li2013entanglement}, local uncertainty relations \cite{zhao2019entanglement} and nonlinear witnesses \cite{guhne2006nonlinear}.
 Typically, strategies will involve testing if (some function of) the expectation value(s) of some observable(s) exceeds a certain threshold, such as testing if $\expval{W}<W_c$ and demanding, in practice, repeated measurements on large ensembles of identically prepared copies.
 This can be costly in terms of experimental requirements, scaling to impossibility with just a few steps as in photonic systems where coincidence rates fall exponentially fast in the system size \cite{adcock2018hard}.
 An impressive yet example of this may be found in a recent 12-photon entanglement witness experiment \cite{zhong201812}, where the detection rate was approximately one copy per hour.
 The extraction of a mean value of a single local observable, which typically requires one hundred to one thousand copies of a given quantum state, in this case, translated to an experiment duration measured in weeks.
 Such non-viability is a consequence of the indirect approach for testing entanglement.
-If instead we employ the direct method in which we pose the detection question differently, i.e. to ask: "What is the chance for the system to achieve a value $\avg{W}<W_c$ in a single-shot experiment?'', we can gain a vast reduction in the detection complexity.
+If instead we employ the direct method in which we pose the detection question differently, i.e., to ask: "What is the chance for the system to achieve a value $W<W_c$ in a single-shot experiment?'', we can gain a vast reduction in the detection complexity.
 In this respect, we will review several highly efficient methods \cite{dimic2018single, saggio2019experimental, zhu2019optimal} based on the information-theoretic framework introduced in the previous section.